dsuryd/dotNetify/DevApp.ViewModels/Docs/MicroFrontend.md

 Finally, the portal uses the Nav component from `dotNetify-Elements` to dynamically build and run the client-side routing.
 Any app that use dotNetify routing system will be able to integrate and nest their routes within the portal's root path.

+##### Shared UI Component Library

+With each micro-frontend app being developed and deployed independently, naturally there are concerns over visual inconsistencies, and ballooning size due to duplicated dependencies.
+This can be mitigated by agreeing to use a shared set of core UI components as basic building blocks for the app's more domain-specific components.
+This UI library will then be declared external when bundling the apps, and to load the module during the portal's initialization so it can be made available to all apps.

+The reference implementation uses `dotNetify-Elements` for this common library.
+While it's built with React, it exposes the same components as HTML custom elements, making them reusable in other non-React frameworks.